 Types Of HIPPA Violations By Nurses

 If you have questions about a HIPPA violation issue, or have been contacted by the nursing board, call to schedule a free legal consultation with a nurses attorney, (512) 829-5619.
-Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.
+Note that the free consultation is ONLY for professional licensing matters.

 Patients have a right to privacy, and in 1996, a federal law codified this.
 The Health Insurance Portability and Accountability Act (HIPPA) mandates that sensitive health information can’t be disclosed without the patient’s consent or knowledge.
 The law covers confidentiality, security, and transmission of protected health information.